nesi/support-docs/docs/Getting_Started/Getting_Help/Job_efficiency_review.md

     involve attending some Zoom meetings and/or email communication)
--   Setting up some test configurations that we can use for profiling and benchmarking your jobs; these should be representative of your work but don\'t necessarily need to be complete calculations.
+-   Setting up some test configurations that we can use for profiling and benchmarking your jobs; these should be representative of your work but don't necessarily need to be complete calculations.
 For example, with a simulation code we could choose to reduce the number of time steps but keep the domain size the same.